Thulana/thulana.github.io/_tech/2020-01-16-story-of-virtualdump.md

   <img src="{{ base_path }}/images/post2-pic3.png" alt="Add custom domain to gh page">
 </figure>

-Usually it take some time ( hours to a day max) all DNS configurations to sink in.
+Usually it take some time ( hours to a day max) to all DNS configurations to sink in.
 After that your blog should be alive on that domain.

 This is how you could get your blog up and running in a really short time.
 After this, it's all up to you.
 When you get lots of traffic, you may need to move on to a paid domain.
 You can experiment here onwords.
 Lemme give you few homeworks to try on,